-We lease approximately 86,000 square feet of office space for our corporate headquarters in Watertown, Massachusetts under an operating lease that expires in 2020, with two 10 year renewal options.
+We lease approximately 89,000 square feet of office space for our corporate headquarters in Watertown, Massachusetts under an operating lease that expires in 2020, with two ten year renewal options.
 We also lease approximately 50,000 square feet for our contact center in Broomfield, Colorado, as well as spaces for regional administrative offices including locations in Rushden and London in the United Kingdom, and Amsterdam, in the Netherlands.

-As of December 31, 2016, we operated 1,035 child care and early education centers in 41 U.S. states and the District of Columbia, Puerto Rico, the United Kingdom, Canada, Ireland, the Netherlands and India, of which 121 were owned, with the remaining centers being operated under leases or operating agreements.
-The leases typically have initial terms ranging from 10 to 15 years with various expiration dates, often with renewal options.
-The following table summarizes the locations of our child care and early education centers as of December 31, 2016:
+As of December 31, 2017, we operated 1,038 child care and early education centers in 42 U.S. states and the District of Columbia, Puerto Rico, the United Kingdom, Canada, the Netherlands and India, of which 108 were owned, with the remaining centers being operated under leases or operating agreements.
+Leases typically have initial terms ranging from 10 to 15 years with various expiration dates, often with renewal options.
+The following table summarizes the locations of our child care and early education centers as of December 31, 2017: